DorukEmre/RayCast3D/README.md

   cd RayCast3D
   ```

-2. Make sure you have the required libraries installed.
-If you're using Homebrew, you can install GLFW with:
+2. Make sure the required libraries are installed.
+If using Homebrew, install GLFW with:
   ```sh
   brew install glfw
   ```